 - This comprehensive guide will help you through the process of determining whether you should own a business, and hopefully reduce the number of difficulties you experience along the way.

 Many people dream about owning their own business.
 However, few convert that dream into a reality.
-Unfortunately for some, the dream of business ownership turns into a nightmare -- often because they do not fully understand the issues surrounding business ownership.
+Unfortunately for some, the dream of business ownership turns into a nightmare -- often because the issues surrounding business ownership aren't fully understood.

 Ask yourself the following questions to help identify if you're ready to buy a business:

 - What do you hope to achieve from owning a business?

 - How long do you expect to own the business?